Debts after death

 Property in insolvent estates

-If the estate is insolvent and the property was owned as joint tenants, the creditor could apply to court to recover the deceased person's share of the property.
+If the estate is insolvent, the creditor could apply to court to recover the deceased person's assets, this would include the deceased share of the property.
 This is called an insolvency administration order, the creditor has five years to apply from the date of death.

-Creditors do not apply for insolvency administration orders very often.
-However, if a creditor threatens to do this, any surviving owner may need to try to negotiate with the creditor to prevent them making this application.
+Creditors do not apply for insolvency administration orders very often but it may be more likely for joint tenants as the deceased persons equity passes to the surviving owner.
+If a creditor threatens to do this, any surviving owner may need to try to negotiate with the creditor to prevent them making this application.
 The surviving owner could offer to pay a debt by instalments or offer a lump sum.
 If you need to negotiate, contact us for advice.

 What happens to rented property after death?